Hiking Challenges to Motivate You and Your Family

 52 Hike Challenge

-There are now a total of 5 Challenges to choose from including the original three (the Original, Adventure Series, and Explorer Series) along with two brand new challenges for 2020.
-The first new challenge is the National Park Series, which involves visiting 52 Nationally Designated Parks and areas in your lifetime (this is the only lifetime challenge).
-The second new challenge is the Kids Series, which encourages families to get their kiddos outside with 52+ outdoor activity ideas.
+There are now several challenges to choose from including the original three (the Original, Adventure Series, and Explorer Series), one for kids, and a challenge for pet owners.
+The National Park Series, is a lifetime challenge that involves visiting 52 nationally designated parks and areas.
+The Kids Series encourages families to get outside with 52+ outdoor activity ideas.

 365 Mile Challenge

-The goal of this challenge is to get outdoors and move one mile a day in 2020.
+The goal of this challenge is to get outdoors and move one mile a day.
 These miles must be self-propelled, such as hiking, biking or snowshoeing; but activities like snowmobiling don’t count.
 The challenge runs from January 1 to December 31 and includes mini-challenges throughout the year to give you extra motivation and incentive.
-The registration fee ($25) gets you exclusive discounts, access to the Facebook group for motivation, entry into prize drawings, and more.
+The registration fee gets you exclusive discounts, access to the Facebook group for motivation, entry into prize drawings, and more.

 100 Hours Unplugged